lorvsso/ninety-nine-days/src/pages/blog/my-favourite-campsites-in-nsw.md

 ![](/img/img_6086.jpg)

-The campsite is $12 per person per night, and I'd recommend going for the area marked "walk-in camp area" because it has a much more secluded feel to it.
+The campsite is $12 per person per night, and I'd recommend booking the area marked "walk-in camp area" because it has a much more secluded feel to it.

 ![](/img/img_6073.jpg)